arjanchaudharyy/GarudRecon/README.md

 An automated recon tool for asset discovery and vulnerability scanning using open-source tools.
 Supports XSS, SQLi, LFI, RCE, IIS, Open Redirect, Swagger UI, .git exposures and more.

 ## History
-I created Garudrecon in 2022 but I deleted because some of api keys leaked here someone forked [Garudrecon](https://github.com/polling-repo-continua/GarudRecon)
+I created GarudRecon in 2022 but I deleted because some of api keys leaked here someone forked [GarudRecon](https://github.com/polling-repo-continua/GarudRecon)

 After that i tried in python, golang but i did'nt liked "String Concatenation", so i came back to bash again.